 Derek nods, ‘That looks ugly…’

-Cade passes absentmindedly a hand over the nasty wound on his hip and squints at his image in the mirror, ‘I guess it must have been wolfsbane on the bullet the warden shot me with.
-Ouch!
+Cade passes absentmindedly a hand over the nasty wound on his hip squinting at his image in the mirror, ‘I guess the bullet must have been drenched in wolfsbane… Ouch!
 It still hurts a bit…’

 ‘Wolfsbane?
 That’s why you don’t heal?’